Vyral/scott-griffin/_posts/2018-08-06-zero-down-home-financing-for-the-rural-homebuyer.md

 {% include youtube.html %}

-Do you know what a USDA loan is?
-Today I am going to explain all about them to you.
+Today we're going to take a closer look at USDA home loans and the benefits they bring to homebuyers.

 **A USDA home loan is a loan guaranteed by the U.S. Department of Agriculture.** It doesn’t work everywhere, however—the purpose the of the program is to help with financing homes in rural areas.
 You will not get approved for this loan inside a city with a population of more than 25,000.